blaze/odo/docs/source/perf.rst

 Final Thoughts
 ``````````````
-For getting CSV files into the major open source databases, nothing will beat
+For getting CSV files into the major open source databases from within Python,
-odo, since it's using the native capabilities of the underlying database.
+nothing will beat odo, since it's using the native capabilities of the
+underlying database.